aherbert/gdsc-smlm/docs/results_plugins.rst

 Available Formats
 ~~~~~~~~~~~~~~~~~

+Spot-On
+^^^^^^^

-Currently the exporter only supports the `Spot-On CSV file format <https://spoton.berkeley.edu/SPTGUI/docs/latest#input-formats>`_.
+The `Spot-On CSV file format <https://spoton.berkeley.edu/SPTGUI/docs/latest#input-formats>`_.
 This is a simple CSV format containing the localisation positions in time and space (XY) for each trace.
 The format has the following columns:

 .. list-table::
    :widths: 20 80